rsksmart/ri-aggregation/docs/deployment.md

 ### Docker

-Each of the command can use the `--docker` property that will use the `docker-compose.deploy.yml` instead of the local environment.
+Each of the command can use the `--with-docker` property that will use the `docker-compose.deploy.yml` file to execute the necessary process in a container instead of the local environment.

 ### Network